spacetelescope/poppy/docs/coronagraphs.rst

 =============================================

-Poppy has extensive functionality to faciliate the modeling of coronagraph point spread functions.
+Poppy has extensive functionality to facilitate the modeling of coronagraph point spread functions.
 In addition to the general summary of those capabilities here, see the examples in the notebooks subdirectory:
 `POPPY Examples <https://github.com/spacetelescope/poppy/blob/stable/notebooks/POPPY%20Examples.ipynb>`_
 and
 `MatrixFTCoronagraph_demo <https://github.com/spacetelescope/poppy/blob/stable/notebooks/MatrixFTCoronagraph_demo.ipynb>`_.